 - Witnesses must see you sign (not just your signature afterwards)

-- You must see each witness sign
+- You must see each witness sign, and they should see each other sign

 - Sign at the end of the will, where indicated